Baby Bed Safety. How safe is co-sleeping with your baby?

 Baby bed safety - rules for co-sleeping

-A safer way is to put the crib next to your bed if you want to sleep close to your baby.
+A safer way is to put a smaller crib or bassinet next to your bed if you want to sleep close to your baby.

-The Mini Co-Sleeper Bassinet offers a safe and comfortable way for you and your baby to sleep next to each other.
+The Arm's reach co-sleeper bedside bassinet offers a safe and comfortable way for you and your baby to sleep next to each other.

-The mini co-sleeper can be turned into a changing table, bassinet, or playard.
+This mini co-sleeper can be turned into a bassinet or playard.

 Because of it's size it is ideal for smaller bedrooms.
-You can easily move it from one room to the other because it has wheels on one end.
+Some of the Arm's reach co-sleepers have wheels on one end, so can easily be moved from one room to the other.

 The Co-Sleeper system is recommended baby bed safety by pediatricians as a way for parents to connect with their infants.

-To prevent your baby or toddler from falling of the bed consider using child safety bedrails.
+To prevent your toddler from falling of the bed consider using child safety bedrails.

 Check out the safety 1st Secure Top Bed Rail shown left.